sabisay/AI_Case_Studies/README.md

 # AI_Case_Studies
-AI project developed to learn doing a RAG project with different approaches
+AI project developed to learn doing RAG projects with different approaches

+Each project has its own readme file.